 Off-duty NYPD cop and wife arrested for roughing each other up during fight over housecleaning

-An off-duty NYPD cop and his wife were both arrested after roughing each other up during a crazed fight over housecleaning in their Brooklyn home, police said Monday.
+NEW YORK — An off-duty New York Police Department officer and his wife were both arrested after roughing each other up during a fight over housecleaning in their Brooklyn home, police said Monday.

 The couple got into a quarrel inside their home in Bensonhurst about 7:40 p.m.
 Sunday when Officer Christopher Doll raised the issue of cleaning the home, cops said.